open-telemetry/opentelemetry.io/content/en/docs/collector/receivers/_index.md

 ### [mdatagen](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/cmd/mdatagen)

 You may have noticed -- we have a lot of contributed receivers!
-Rather than making every single person put up with boring boiler plate and the hassle of learning every convention, we invested in tooling to make creating, maintaining, and instrumenting receivers easier and less bug prone.
+Rather than making every single person put up with boring boilerplate and the hassle of learning every convention, we invested in tooling to make creating, maintaining, and instrumenting receivers easier and less bug prone.
 [`mdatagen`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/cmd/mdatagen)